 In order to apply for a grant, you will need to first complete a Letter of Intent.
 It is a simple online application that you can access from our Online Grants Management System.
-Once completed, you will be contacted by Julie to schedule a site visit and review your proposal.
+Once completed, you will be contacted by Cathy to schedule a site visit and review your proposal.

 To apply for a grant, click here.